pooja-bhavani/CKA/Modules/module1/02-pod-security.md

 <img width="1007" height="173" alt="image" src="https://github.com/user-attachments/assets/66d3bcdf-dab3-4912-b647-40cac182d3f5" />

-violates PodSecurity "restricted:v1.35": privileged containers, hostPath volumes are not allowed I’m in the bankapp-prod namespace, which enforces restricted:v1.35.
+* violates PodSecurity "restricted:v1.35": privileged containers, hostPath volumes are not allowed
+The bankapp-prod namespace, which enforces restricted:v1.35.
 When I try to run this privileged Pod with a hostPath to /var/log, the API server rejects it at admission time.
 It tells me why: the container is privileged, it uses hostPath, it can escalate privileges, it has all capabilities, and it doesn’t set runAsNonRoot.
 None of these Pods will ever start on my nodes.